Ficool

 Nothing.

-I turn to religion, but remember how bad it treated me, so I negotiate with the shadow demons instead.
+I pray to god but then remember, so, I negotiate with the shadow demons instead.

 Insanity!

-How could I think I could negotiate with them.
+How could I think I could even tempt them.
 They don't even speak English.

 Damn it.